Roslyn M. Compton, PhD, RN, GNC(C)

 Katie is a research assistant and first-year Ph.D. student in the Human Development and Culture area of the Psychology department at the University of Saskatchewan.
 She completed her Master’s degree at Wilfrid Laurier University and her undergraduate degree at the University of Regina.
 Katie is particularly interested in the experiences of older adults, end of life care, and the impact of caregiving and bereavement on identity.
 When not busy with her studies Katie is an avid LEGO builder, and her favourite LEGO built is a working Ferris Wheel.
 Katie can be contacted at firstname.lastname@example.org.

-Shawn is a graduate of the University of Saskatchewan with an honours degree in Anatomy and Cell Biology and is currently a fourth-year BSN student at the College of Nursing at the University of Saskatchewan.
-His interests in geriatric nursing include mental health and intensive care.
-He grew up in a small town near Saskatoon.
+Shawn is a graduate of the University of Saskatchewan with an honours baccalaureate degree in Anatomy and Cell Biology and with a baccalaureate degree with distinction in Nursing.
+He is currently a Nursing Master’s student at the College of Nursing at the University of Saskatchewan, and he works as a Registered Nurse in long-term care in Saskatoon.
+He grew up in a small town near Saskatoon and continues to live in a rural community.
 He has three pet rabbits.
-You can contact Shawn at firstname.lastname@example.org.
+You can contact Shawn at email@example.com.

 Patient family Research Collaborator